-We are able to offer our silver foreign coins UK VAT-free with these savings passed directly on to you.
+We are able to offer our silver foreign coins UK CGT-free with these savings passed directly on to you.
 Unfortunately, non-UK coins are subject to Capital Gains Tax.
 Those investors wishing to purchase coins that are fully tax-exempt should consider the Silver Britannia.

 The 1 kilo Kookaburra is an impressive coin to have in any collection and represents a significant investment in a high-grade coin.
 However, it’s size as an asset doesn’t offer the flexibility and divisibility that a collection of smaller denomination silver bullion coins can lend to a portfolio.
 Investors may wish to consider combining the 1kg Kookaburra with other coins, such as the Silver Britannia, to diversify their portfolio.